jessieren/VirHostMatcher/README.md

 * Step 2: Prepare a folder containing virus fasta files and a folder containing host fasta files

 * Step 3: Prepare a text file for taxonomy of the hosts.
 Please follow the format in /test/hostTaxa.txt.
 One line for one host sequence.
 The sequence names should keep the same as the names of the host fasta files.
-	If there is no taxonomy information, a hostTaxa.txt file will be generated with all "unknown"s.
+	If there is no taxonomy information, a hostTaxa.txt file will be generated in the output directory with all "unknown"s.

 * Step 4: Run the program use the following command.